clickpaddle/clickceler/SECURITY.md

 ## 🛡️ Reporting a Vulnerability

-If you discover a security issue related to the Jollyclick codebase or one of its dependencies:
+If you discover a security issue related to the ClickCeler codebase or one of its dependencies:

 1. **Do not** open a public GitHub issue.
 2. **Email us instead** at:
-   📧 **security@jollyclick.org** *(replace with actual contact email)*
+   📧 **security@clickpaddle.com** *(replace with actual contact email)*

 Please include: